nguyenvukhang/kitty/docs/launch.rst

     from typing import Any, Dict

-    from kitty.boss import Boss
+    from alatty.boss import Boss
-    from kitty.window import Window
+    from alatty.window import Window

     def on_resize(boss: Boss, window: Window, data: Dict[str, Any]) -> None: